 As pupils become more independent at accessing programmes on the school network and subsequently the internet, simple school rules to keep them safe are introduced and pupils encouraged to inform an adult about what they are doing and seek guidance from an adult when unsure or worried by anything they experience when using technology.

-In addition to reinforcement of e-safety rules when using technology pupils undertake a biannual PSD / ICT module which focuses on internet safety.
+In addition to reinforcement of e-safety rules when using technology pupils undertake a biannual PSD / ICT module that focuses on internet safety.
 The module includes:

 As students become more independent and more likely to access the internet and use technology to communicate when at home and in the community, they undertake an annual module addressing e-safety.
 This module builds on aspects learnt in KS4: